Michael Andretti: Futility at Indianapolis

-The Andretti family's bad luck at the Indianapolis Motor Speedway is known as the Andretti Curse.
+The Andretti family's bad luck at the Indianapolis Motor Speedway is known as the Andretti curse.
 He shared Rookie of the Year honours with Guerrero in 1984, when he finished fifth.
-However, in 1991, he led with 12 laps remaining, but finished second to Rick Mears after battling the multiple Indy 500 winner.
+In 1991, he led with 12 laps remaining, but finished second to Rick Mears after battling the multiple Indy 500 winner.
 The pair of them traded memorable late-lap outside passes for the lead in Turn One.
 The next year, 1992, he dominated the race, leading four-fifths of the laps, but, with 11 laps remaining after holding a two-lap lead, his fuel pump failed, and his car coasted to a stop.
 He was classified in 13th place.
 He also dropped out while leading the Indy 500 in 1989, 1995 and 2003.
 Andretti holds the record for most laps led in the Indy 500 without having achieved a victory.